UKCloud/documentation/articles/openshift/oshift-how-expose-nonhttp-services.md

 ## Getting the external IP

-You'll need to raise a support ticket with us that provides network you'd like to expose services on and the ports/protocols of the services you'll be exposing.
+You'll need to raise a support ticket with us that provides the network you'd like to expose services on and the ports/protocols of the services you'll be exposing.
 We'll run a stack update against your environment to create the virtual infrastructure needed and provide you with the publicly accessible IP and the local IP this maps to.
 The local IP will be important for the upcoming steps.

 > [!NOTE]
 > You can request multiple ports/protocols and networks for external services.